Notice to Appear for Misdemeanor Charges

 Attorney for a Notice to Appear in Tampa, FL

-If you were issued a citation or notice to appear to answer criminal charges for a misdemeanor in Tampa or Plant City, FL, then contact an attorney at Sammis Law Firm.
+If you were issued a citation or notice to appear to answer criminal charges for a misdemeanor in Tampa or Plant City, FL, contact an attorney at Sammis Law Firm.
 Our offices are located in downtown Tampa.
 We are experienced in fighting these types of cases.

 The best result is getting the prosecutor to drop the charges.
 In other cases, the best result is asking the court to dismiss the charges.
 Contact us to discuss the best way to resolve the criminal charges pending against you after a notice to appear is issued.